danintel/sawtooth-cookiejar/README.md

 8. Start the cookiejar client with `./pyclient/cookiejar.py` and follow the "sample commands" above

+## Simple Events Handler
+A simple events handler is included.
+To run, start the validator then type the following on the command line:
+`./events_client.py`

 ## Exercises for the User
 * Add a new function, `empty` which empties the cookie jar (sets the count to 0) in the client and processor